Arena/Avenue & Wire Integration

-This article will explain how you can make Resolume and Wire play nice together.
+This article will explain how you can make Arena/Avenue and Wire play nice together.

-To make a patch show up in Resolume it has to be saved and it needs to have a category.
-The category can be set in the Patch Inspector to Source, Effect or Mixer.
-This way Resolume knows how to interpret the patch.
+To make a patch show up in Arena/Avenue it has to be saved and it needs to have a category.
+The category can be set in the Patch panel to Source, Effect or Mixer.
+This way Arena/Avenue knows how to interpret the patch.

-As explained in the Node Anatomy article, you need to use the Input nodes to create interactive elements in Resolume like sliders and menus.
-Make sure to rename your nodes by double clicking it.
-It is important to keep the node order in mind.
-The interactive elements will correspond to the vertical order in the patch.
-The image below demonstrates two different node orders and their effect on the Resolume interface.
+The interactive elements will correspond to the vertical order in the dashboard.
+The image below demonstrates two different node orders and their effect on the Arena interface.

-To make a slider appear in the Resolume interface you need to create either an Float or Integer input node.
-A min and a max value for these nodes can be set in the inspector.
-It is possible to have a float in Wire without a min or a max, this can be set in the inspector as well.
-Note that if you disable min or max in the inspector the value can't be animated in Resolume anymore.
+To make a slider appear in the Resolume interface you need to create either a Float or Integer input node.
+A min and a max value for these nodes can be set in the node panel.
+It is possible to have a float in Wire without a min or a max, this can be set in the patch panel as well.

 PRO TIP 1: You might find yourself in a situation where the input value is just a sweet spot.
 Maybe a value between 0.4 and 0.8.
 Instead of setting the min and max value of your float input to 0.4 and 0.8, leave it at 0 to 1 and add a Map node to that.
 The Map node will remap your 0 to 1 value to a 0.4 to 0.8 range.
 This keeps your interface nice and clean.

 PRO TIP 2: If your sweetspot value is a negative value, you can either use the Negate node or the Map node to keep your interface clean and running from 0 to 1.